 The client had limited quoter and customer data on file, not nearly enough to support a modeling engagement.
 Despite not having an abundance of data, Speedeon was able to identify what was available to perform a descriptive analysis that included quote information.

 Based upon an analysis of client quotes, Speedeon identified a nuanced relationship between auto insurance quotes and moving, specifically to a new city.
 Whereas the relationship/insight was of interest, it would need to be coaxed out a bit further to support a marketing campaign that would achieve the client’s target acquisition cost.

 By leveraging geodemographics — a multi-variate statistical classification technique that Speedeon’s Data Scientists get really excited to talk about — Speedeon was able to better define which cohorts of new movers moving into new cities over-indexed and were more likely to quote with the brand.

 The subsequent geodemographic analysis resulted in a targeted audience of new movers that the client was able to use to support their customer acquisition initiatives.

 Over a three-month testing period, the brand targeted new movers via direct mail with a general message outlining the benefits of their usage-based model.
 After finishing testing, we measured and reported the performance of our strategy in the form of new quotes and conversions.

 The findings?
 Results compared to non-movers targeted during the same timeframe were shocking:

 - New Mover response rates were .13% higher than non-movers, equating to a 77.1% lift in response

 - Cost per lead was nearly $80 more favorable for new movers compared to non-movers

-The brand was very pleased with performance from New Movers and was able to realize the value and impact that life events had on acquiring new customers when additional descriptive analysis was applied.
+The brand was very pleased with the performance from our New Movers campaign and realized the value and impact that life events had on acquiring new customers when additional descriptive analytics were applied.